sanket492/Vuclip_App_Automation/README.md

 # Vuclip_App_Automation
 Scenario:
-Launch Vuclip App and serach for a video and play that video.
+Launch Vuclip App and serach for a video play it --->Pause it ---->seek --->play it again.

-Pause the video and seek the video and then play it again.
+Note:
+Seek functionality impleted has some issues and needs to be developed further.